-Other action taken by Ofsted []

-No action []

 Actions imposed or agreed with other agencies []

 Please give details:

+Line a convertible record been abarred with paramete/carrence?
+Yes [] No []

 Has a copy of this record been shared with parents/carers?
 Yes [] No []

 Name of recorder:

 Signed by Executive Head teacher:

 Date:

 Outcome notified to parent [within 5 school days]

-Yes [] No []
+Yes [ ] No [ ]

 Date:

 Signed by Parent:

 Date:

 Signed by Senior Leadership Team:

 [if appropriate]

-1
+Date:

 Signed by mediator:

 [if appropriate]

 Date:

-Protecting children's right to play learn and have a voice.
-Keeping parents involved in children's development Governors and staff leading the way on quality Working partnership with health professionals and schools Being ethical, respectful and tolerant
+- Protecting children's right to play learn and have a voice. - Keeping parents involved in children's development - Governors and staff leading the way on quality - Working partnership with health professionals and schools - Being ethical, respectful and tolerant